 - No assessment: this pertains to a service provider that does not keep track of the success by duration trends.
 Therefore, the proposed assessment methodology simply turns out to be impossible. - Best Practice / Excellent / Positive / Adequate: these judgments pertain to a service provider that manages to reduce the time needed for a higher number of users to achieve their goals.
-The meaning of the word presented in the beginning of this clause should be reiterated here: achievement is defined as the ultimate finalisation of the administrative procedure with the materialisation of its intended outcome for the specific user involved.
+The meaning of the word presented in the beginning of this section should be reiterated here: achievement is defined as the ultimate finalisation of the administrative procedure with the materialisation of its intended outcome for the specific user involved.
 Reasonably speaking, this outcome happens to be most significant for a service provider when the prevailing typology of users is "A", given the higher complexity of dealing with this typology of users.
 Then for the same reason, the judgment decreases in emphasis while going from "B" to "C", although value creation for the users involved may not be less intense.
-Finally, the Adequate judgement depicts a situation where the improvement, although noteworthy and documented, cannot be interpreted in relation to its ultimate capacity of increasing user empowerment because that information is not collected, or it may happen that the majority of users doesn't even reach the "A" level, which may bring other consequences with it (see the next Table 16 on medium to long run assessment and the comments related to its contents);
+Finally, the Adequate judgement depicts a situation where the improvement, although noteworthy and documented, cannot be interpreted in relation to its ultimate capacity of users doesn't even reach the "A" level, which may bring other consequences with it (see the next Table 16 on medium to long run assessment and the comments related to its contents); - Neutral: this pertains to a service for which no significant change occurs across time on the skewness of the achievements/duration curve; - Negative / Critical / Very Critical / Inadequate: these judgments pertain to a service provider that, for any reason, increases rather than reducing the time needed for a higher number of users to achieve their goals.
+Evidently, this outcome happens to be most critical when the prevailing typology of users is "C", because the failure cannot even be attributed to a particularly unfavourable composition of the target population.
+Then the assessment decreases in emphasis while going from "B" to "A" and becomes simply Inadequate should there be no information on user types, or with the majority of users not even reaching the "A" level of empowerment.